 Gunther is our newest rooster.
 We hatched him last spring and he took full reign of the hen house after his father, Carl, passed away.
 He is the BEST rooster ever!
 He is fiercely protective of his flock, yet he is not aggressive towards us.
 He loves his food and shares with his women.
 It is especially funny when we feed him craisins from our hands - he will pick one out to pass off to a hen, then eat one himself, then pass one out, then eat one, and so on.
 All the while making what we call 'yummy sounds', which is a loud clucking noise made in his throat.
 Gunther puts 100% of his effort into being a rooster and he is exhausted, sleeping soundly at night in between his hens where it is the warmest and softest.

-Maybe we could to learn a lesson from Gunther, and try to give at least 80% of our effort into our work, our families, our lives....if anything, to sleep soundly at night knowing we did a good job.
+Maybe we could to learn a lesson from Gunther, and try to give at least 80% of our effort into our work, our families, our lives....if anything, to sleep soundly at night knowing we did our best.

 However - I had the opportunity to head down to our beach house this weekend.
 I needed to take care of a few household items and didn't mind taking some time for myself.
 I took walks on the beach for hours at a time - just me and my 1980's music.
 Along the way, I was fortunate to come across all kinds of wild life - seagulls (who are....let's me honest....like sea chickens), pelicans (I love them!), starfish, shrimp boats, and assorted shells.
 I happened to come across a half sand dollar (skeleton) and thought it was lovely.
 Not the best kind - the best is to find a whole one, but for whatever reason it appealed to me.

 I bent down and took a photo and when I returned back to the house, I realized that it was the most beautiful picture.
-It could speak of loneliness, half of a being, cold and wet.....but rather.....it is beauty in all of it's wholeness.
+It could speak of loneliness, maybe "half of a whole", cold and wet.....but rather.....it is beauty in all of it's wholeness.
 The half sand dollar isn't solitary...it's existing as a fossil in an environment teaming with life.

-Maybe the lesson here is that while we may feel alone at times....we have to remember that we exist in a world filled wtih life.
+Maybe the lesson here is that while we may feel alone at times....we have to remember that we exist in a world filled with life.
 Alone isn't solitary.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.